Phoenician Expansion during the Iron Age

 The progression of the Phoenician expansion into the western Mediterranean must be set against the backcloth of events at home in the Levant.

-The Phoenicians during and after the bronze age collapse Assyrian Empire c 700 BC The Phoenicians during and after the bronze age collapse Assyrian Empire c 700 BC
+The Middle East during the Phoenician Expansion Period Assyrian Empire c 700 BC The Middle East during the Phoenician Expansion Period Assyrian Empire c 700 BC

 Assyrian Empire c 700 BC

-In the 9th century BC, this independence came to an end with the advancement of the Assyrian Empire.
+In the 9th century BC, the independence of local autonomies and consolidated kingdoms came to an end with the advancement of the Neo-Assyrian Empire.
 In 868 BC, Ashurnasirpal II of Assyria reached the Mediterranean and exacted a tribute from the Canaanite coastal cities.
 Ashurnasirpal was followed by king Shalmaneser III, who rose to power in 858 BC.

 While Shalmaneser III maintained good relations with the city-states like Tyre, Sidon, Arwad, and Byblos, he demanded an occasional tribute, (bronze, tin, silver, gold, ebony, and ivory, according to Aubet).
 Direct annexation began in 744 BC with Tiglath-Pileser III.
 By 738 BC, most of the Levant, including northern Phoenicia, was annexed, leaving only Tyre, Sidon and Byblos as tributary states.